orviwan/OpenGlassesFirmware/client/README.md

     python3 ble_photo_client.py
     ```

-The script will automatically scan for the device, connect, request a photo, receive the data, verify the checksum, and save the resulting image in the same directory.
+The script will automatically scan for the device, connect, request a photo, receive the data, validate it, and save the resulting image.
+It will then print a summary of the transfer performance.